Luke Thomas (journalist): Career

 Thomas has been dedicatedly following mixed martial arts since 2004.

 Between February 2006 and May 2007 (inactive between July 2006 and March 2007), Thomas founded and wrote commentary on his MMA dedicated blog Mad-Squabbles.com, with his online identity known as Mad Squabbles.
 In March 2007, the MMA website Fightopinion.com began promoting his articles.
 Fightlinker.com described the blog as "probably the best blog i've [sic] seen pop up in the past six months.
-Defin [sic] worth bookmarking and visiting every day."
+Definitely worth bookmarking and visiting every day."
 From April 2007, MMA website UFCmania.com (acquired by SB Nation in 2009 as MMAmania.com) selected Mad Squabbles as one of its MMA beat reporters for its official MMA fighter ranking poll.

 Between 2008 and late 2010, Thomas was color commentating live broadcast fight cards for the regional MMA promotion Ultimate Warrior Challenge.

 Between 2008 and 2012, he was host to sports talk radio show MMA Nation on WJFK-FM (CBS Radio's 106.7 The Fan).
 From 2012 to August 2020, he was the host of The Luke Thomas Show on Sirius XM radio (Rush, channel 93).

 Between 2007 and 2011, contrary to a common misconception, Thomas was not the founder or co-founder of SB Nation's first MMA sports blog Bloody Elbow (launched February 15, 2007).
 Founder Nate Wilcox (Kid Nate) recruited Thomas to help run it on May 21, 2007.
 Thomas eventually became editor-in-chief of BloodyElbow.com.
 It was reviewed as one of the best MMA news & media blogs online.
 Currently, it is the 5th most popular MMA media & news website worldwide according to Alexa Internet.

 From 2011 to 2019, Thomas was an MMA senior editor at SB Nation and senior editor at MMAFighting.com (acquired by SB Nation November 2011 from AOL); a 2 million unique users per month website in 2011, and currently the #3 most popular MMA media & news website worldwide according to Alexa Internet.
 Thomas was most notable on MMAFighting.com as a charter and regular panelist on The MMA Beat web series moderated by MMA journalist Ariel Helwani, and for his weekly webcast Promotional Malpractice and podcast Monday Morning Analyst.

 In late 2019, Thomas was hired by ViacomCBS, initially working for Showtime and later for CBS Sports.

 Since then, he has co-hosted a MMA/Boxing podcast called Morning Kombat with Luke Thomas and Brian Campbell.
 Morning Kombat also does post-fight reaction and analysis for PPVs and major events.
 Morning Kombat won Best MMA Programming 2021 at the World MMA Awards.